Why it’s vital we get kids into gardening

 Garden projects for primary children

-Gardening’s in the National Curriculum framework, so it’s vital that children understand plants – here’s some fun ways to get them growing.
+Gardening’s in the National Curriculum framework, so it’s vital that children understand plants – here are some fun ways to get them growing.

 Green-fingered skills are popping up in design and technology, science and geography – turn a hobby into a better school report.